 Christ the King RC Primary School is a successful school and every child plays a part in making it so.
 We encourage all pupils to achieve their potential and being in school every day will help them achieve this.

 For our children to gain the greatest benefit from their education it is vital that they attend regularly and every child should be at school, on time, every day the school is open unless they have an unavoidable reason.

 Any absence affects the pattern of a child’s schooling and regular absence will seriously affect their learning.

 There are many figures published by the DfE (Department for Education) relating to attendance figures.
 Here are some of them:

 At Christ the King we will do all we can to work with our families to ensure children are in school learning.

 Reporting an absence

-By law, parents are required to inform the school of the reason for their child’s absence; the best way is by phone call; a verbal excuse given by a child cannot be accepted.
+By law, parents are required to inform the school of the reason for their child’s absence; the best way is via the Studybugs App; a verbal excuse given by a child cannot be accepted.